andrzejdus/dotfiles/README.md

 ```
 ### Install chezmoi

-Install [chezmoi](https://github.com/twpayne/chezmoi) by following their [installation instruction]([https://github.com/twpayne/chezmoi/blob/master/docs/INSTALL.md](https://www.chezmoi.io/install/)) (notice that if you are using their install script it installs itself in .bin so beware where you are running their install script)
+Install [chezmoi](https://github.com/twpayne/chezmoi) by following their [installation instruction]([https://github.com/twpayne/chezmoi/blob/master/docs/INSTALL.md](https://www.chezmoi.io/install/)) (notice that if you are using their install script it installs itself in .bin)

 ### Install additional scripts (including oh-my-zsh) and initalize chezmoi